New Observational $H(z)$ Data from Full-Spectrum Fitting of Cosmic Chronometers in the LEGA-C Survey: From Differential Ages to the Hubble Parameter

 \subsection{Measuring \ensuremath{H(z)}}

 We compute $H(z)$ by using binned ages and redshifts described in the previous section,

-To minimize the impact of fluctuations in the data, we do not use consecutive bins to calculate $\Delta z$ and $\Delta t$, but difference approach based on non-adjacent bins, estimating the difference, in a given $\sigma_\star$ bin, between the i$^\mathrm{th}$ and the (i+N/2)$^\mathrm{th}$ point, where N is the number of redshift bins defined.
-As presented in Section~\ref{sub:binning_parameters} we use two types of bin type: fixed and quantiles (i.e. flexible to ensure equal number of objects in each bin).
-This strategy requires making an even number of redshift bins to avoid covariance between results caused by the multiple use of a sane data point.
+To minimize the impact of fluctuations in the data, we do not use consecutive bins to calculate $\Delta z$ and $\Delta t$, but a difference approach based on non-adjacent bins, estimating the difference, in a given $\sigma_\star$ bin, between the i$^\mathrm{th}$ and the (i+N/2)$^\mathrm{th}$ point, where N is the number of redshift bins defined.
+As presented in Section~\ref{sub:binning_parameters} we use two types of bin type: fixed and quantiles (i.e. flexible to ensure an equal number of objects in each bin).
+This strategy requires making an even number of redshift bins to avoid covariance between results caused by the multiple uses of the same data point.
 This approach allows us also to estimate the difference between points where the expected age evolution is larger than the associated error, making the estimate of $\Delta t$ less noisy and more robust.
+This differential approach of the cosmic chronometer method plays a crucial role in minimizing the rejuvenation in the star-formation history \citep{Moresco2022}.